aercolino/secreta/README.md

   | ...
 ```

-+ For `config/default.json` and `fulanito.secreta`, see a previous example.
++ For `config/default.json` and `fulanito.secreta`, see the example above.
-+ The `lambda.js` script follows the previous template.
-Here we just log the `config` with decrypted and merged secrets.
++ The `lambda.js` script follows the template above.
+Here we just log the `config` with decrypted and merged secrets. (not a wise thing to do, but it helps us now to show that it does work)
-+ All `dependencies`in `package.json` are a result of `$ npm install --save @aercolino/secreta-decrypt-aws`.
++ All `dependencies`in `package.json` are the result of `$ npm install --save @aercolino/secreta-decrypt-aws`.

 #### Function creation

-The files above are compressed into `Archive.zip` which is uploaded to AWS into a Lambda function called `SecretaDecryptLambdaExample`.
+1. Compress the files above into `Archive.zip`.
+1. Create a Lambda function in AWS called `SecretaDecryptLambdaExample`.
+1. Upload `Archive.zip` to the Lambda.

 #### Error result

-If you test the function, you get an `AccessDeniedException` error:
+If you test the Lambda function (on whatever event), you get an `AccessDeniedException` error like this:

 ```
 START RequestId: ee0c9e67-adcb-11e7-9715-67bd31c9c4b7 Version: $LATEST